Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode: Study Design

 \textbullet{ } \textbf{RQ4: How does the quality of pseudocode affect the effectiveness of pseudocode-based code translation?}

-LLMs may not accurately interpret and record the intent of the input program, resulting in low-quality pseudocode that may conversely hinder LLMs from generating correct code translation.
-This RQ investigates the code translation performance based on high-quality pseudocode, aiming to reveal the potential of pseudocode-based code translation and identify the bottlenecks of studied LLMs to harness the potential effectiveness.
+LLMs may not accurately interpret the intent and logic of original programs, which may result in low-quality pseudocode, conversely hindering LLMs from generating correctly translated programs.
+This RQ investigates the code translation performance based on high-quality pseudocode, aiming to reveal the potential of pseudocode-based code translation and identify the bottlenecks of studied LLMs to harness the potential effectiveness of pseudocode-based code translation.